-Scattering garden.
 Most cemeteries have an established scattering garden that you can inquire about when considering this option.

-Scattering ashes by air.
 Cremains have been deemed a non-hazardous substance by the U.S. Government, therefore allowing you to scatter the ashes of a loved on by air in a place of your choosing.
 Be sure to consider others around you when choosing a scattering location.

-At sea.
 After scattering the ashes of a loved one at sea you must notify the EPA within 30 days.
 When choosing a good place at sea to scatter ashes, keep in mind that the federal Clean Water Act requires cremated remains to be at least three nautical miles from shore while also refraining from beaches or wading pools.

-On land.
 There are many different places you could choose to scatter your loved one’s ashes such as, public land, private land, and federal land.
 In most cases if you are respectful, have a quiet ceremony, and follow regulations and rules, you should have no issues with the decision of your location.
 However, it is in your best interest to seek permission from a private land owner, or a federal national park.